Software EULA or Software as a Service Agreement

 9. Is this their first sale?

-2. I understand their pricing/licensing/services model.
+2. I understand their pricing, licensing, and services model.
 It is very simple.

-3. They seem to be transparent about the way they work and their revenue model.
+3. They are transparent about how they work and their revenue model.

 4. Looks like they know what they are doing.

-5. I bet they sell a lot of this stuff.
+5. I bet they sell a lot of this.

-7. This looks fair, and I am going to approve/sign it.
+7. This looks fair, and I am going to approve and sign it.

-Read your agreement and find out, at least before your customer does.
+Read your agreement and find out what it says before your customer does.

 Free initial Consultaion